 4. Sadda Pind:

-Day 2 in Amritsar had its last visit at Sadda Pind.
+Last stop for us was Sadda Pind.
 Firstly, The meaning of this place is Amritsar’s way of depicting to the whole world how their pind (village) used to look like in traditional times.
 Secondly, Within this village, you will find houses of different types.
 Thirdly, it’s spread across 12 acres of land.
 This glorious pind has houses.
 Here the residents will cook and offer you food like Sarso Da Saag, Lassi, Amritsari Chole, Gud Ki Chai, etc that will exactly resemble the village-style of cooking.

 We also got to witness dance performances by the Punjabi folk troupe.
 While you’re passing your time here, you can also try your hand on pottery by a very interactive host.
 Further, there are activities like the Head massage, Maut Ka Kuan (The circus trick of dangerous car and bike riding), Magic Show, Camel Ride, Giant wheel, and other fun games.